 Affiliate market wasn’t going anywhere, but it was ready for a transition.
 Bloggers turned to Instagram to gain fame for their websites.
 In the past, brands relied on publishers, affiliate programs, and agencies to drive web traffic.
 Potential clients and leads are now easier to reach than ever.
 They are watching your Instagram stories, scrolling through your Facebook feed, and finding you on Linkedin.
 The question is, what encourages them to buy your product, use your service or sign up on your platform?
 The answer is simple – influencers.

-A key difference between influencer and affiliate marketing the channel as well as the way the influencer is compensated.
+A key difference between influencer and affiliate marketing the channel as well as the way of compensation.
 Most affiliate marketers are paid based on web traffic performance, so often that will be Pay-Per-Click or for lead generation.
-Influencers are often paid a flat fee up front in return for advertising the brand on their social channels.
-Both techniques can be analyzed by the businesses investing in them through Google Analytics or the tracking portals of various feeds, such as Instagram Insights, for example.
+Influencer compensation is often an upfront flat fee in return for advertising the brand on their social channels.
+Both techniques can be analyzed by the businesses investing in them through Google Analytics.
+Or the tracking portals of various feeds, such as Instagram Insights, for example.

 Affiliate Marketing: Gradual changes

 When affiliate marketing first appeared, it felt revolutionary.
-Digital marketing was at its very early stages of conception, and most businesses were more than happy that people were clicking on their websites.
+Digital marketing was at its very early stages of conception, most businesses were more than happy people clicked on their websites.
 Publishers started earning commissions from the referral banners on their websites and were finally able to track the cost of their marketing efforts.

 But with time, that stopped being enough.
 Businesses no longer need just clicks on their website; they are seeking to interpret consumer behavior.
 They want to know who is buying their product, why, and whether they return or not.
 Brand loyalty became much more important than one-off purchases.

 As influencers emerged with the help of YouTube and other social media, it became evident that they played an important role in building the relationship between clients and brands.
-Influencers start their channels with no back up from companies at all – mostly, they focus on quality content first to gain subscribers, and once that happened, they will focus on what they advertise.
+Influencers start their channels with no back up from companies at all.
+Mostly, they focus on quality content first to gain subscribers, once that happened, they will focus on what they advertise.
 In the world of forex, we will usually see a website or YouTube channel with plenty of content (like blogs, for example) on trading-related topics.
 To be successful, this content most relevant and up to date.

 But influence marketing changed too…